New 🐳 Now also supports Docker — Podman or Docker, your choice

 One line to install

 Works on Linux and macOS.
-Requires Podman.
+Requires Podman or Docker.

 $ curl -fsSL https://raw.githubusercontent.com/mismosmi/ai-pod/main/install.sh | bash